Frequently Asked Questions

 Are your products made in the USA?

 Our Bootstrap Farmer trays are made in the USA.
 Our Microgreen Tray Clip Labelers are designed, manufactured, and assembled in-house by us in Texas.
 Some products are sourced internationally to provide the best quality at reasonable prices.
-Though we are working towards all USA based as pricing becomes for sustainable for small businesses.
+Though we are working towards all USA based as pricing becomes more sustainable for small businesses.

 Growing Questions